Earth-256-B!

 A city that never sleeps, yet always dreams.

-Like most dreams, everything happens, but nothing ever changes (for the better, anyway; everything somehow worsens with each passing day).
+Like most dreams, everything happens, but nothing changes (for the better, anyway; everything somehow worsens with each passing day).

 La Pomme Grosse — like the rest of human society — is ferociously gripped by the intensity of its own spectacle.
 Despite the strange history that haunts both Nouvelle-Yorke and the United Republic, both everything and nothing feels notably different when comparing 2990s Nouvelle-Yorke to 1990s New York; seems like all of its bumbling inhabitants are stuck in a temporal limbo of their own making waiting, waiting, and waiting for something to happen.